 Introduction: Homemade 12 Subwoofer

 So you’re sitting in your office just relaxing and you think to yourself, “Man could I use some speakers right now”.
-First you think that you’ll just buy some cheap Chinese speakers online but then you realize that you’re and engineer and engineers just love to build things.
-Then you think to yourself how you would go about making your own speaker and quickly realize that there is now concrete “How To” for speaker building and then the indecision sets in once more.
+First you think that you’ll just buy some cheap Chinese speakers online but then you realize that you’re an engineer and engineers just love to build things.
+You think to yourself how you would go about making your own speaker and quickly realize that there is no concrete “How To” for speaker building and then the indecision sets in once more.

 This scenario can happen for most any Audio engineer who doesn’t own a home sound system.
 Just remember that there is always a way to make your own speakers that you can feel proud showing off.